rickr04/Phys231Projects/ArduinoNano33SpeechRecognition/README.md

 # Arduino Nano 33 BLE Sense Speech Recognition

-### This tutorial is based what Shawn Hymel from Digi-Key did but (in my opinion) simplified and reordered a bit.
-Any video clips you see are from his original video and all the scripts/py files belong to him.
+### This tutorial is based what Shawn Hymel from Digi-Key did but (in my opinion) simplified and reordered a bit for my write up.
+Any video clips you see are from his original video and all the scripts/py files belong to him unless otherwise noted.

 ## Guide